zeimedee/gofiber-mongodb/README.md

 # gofiber-mongodb
-this is CRUD REST API built in go using gofiber and mongodb
+this is a CRUD REST API built in go using gofiber and mongodb

 run the app using:
 ```bash